jek-bao-choo/splunk-otel-example/infrastructure-kubernetes/aks-otelcol-extravolumes-extrafilelogs-pv-pvc-azurefileshare/README.md

 - No more duplicated because we are using Gateway with one deployment / 1 replica.
 If we have multiple replica then we will have duplicates.
 Personally.
 I prefer dealing directly using the `agent.extraVolumes` instead of `gateway.extraVolumes`.
 It's because `logsCollection` preset works OOTB with `agent` (daemonset mode) while `gateway` (deployment mode) needs to manage the pipelines and etc. Comparing `v4-values.yaml` to v5-values.yaml where in v5 I removed the file_storage because there are a lot to follow up when using that.

-# Part 5 of 5: Optional: Further enhancement (... work in progress...)
+# Part 6 of 6: Optional...
+Further enhancement (... work in progress...)

 - This provides us with a way for Kubernetes Platform admins to monitor volumes without the need for mounting the hostPath to the app containers directly (i.e. without using `extraVolumes` and `extraVolumeMounts` but using only `extraFileLogs` to read directly from app containers path).
 - While we have our logs coming in now, there is one thing to notice.
 We are missing some key metadata in these logs.
 We have the `k8s.cluster.name` and the `k8s.node.name` but you’ll notice, there is no `k8s.namespace.name` or  `k8s.pod.name`.
 There is no pod metadata at all, in fact.
 This is because when we pick up the log from the ephemeral path, we lose some of the info we would normally have gotten from the stdout/stderr path location.
 One thing we do have though, is the `k8s.pod.uid`.
 So let’s try and use this in conjunction with the `k8sattributes` processor we have in OTel Collector!